 Guidelines say we should avoid crossing bubbles where possible but walking down the side of the bubble to get to your own in a corridor fashion down the edge of the room is low risk and acceptable as long as social distance is maintained.
 To avoid this where possible we are using different entrances/exits based on the total numbers of children expected in each zone and the closeness of the bubble and zone to the entrance and exit.

 For outdoor play we plan to (trial) by exiting into the Playground from nearest to the Gallery (tec) door first so Y6 who are next to the door, then Y5 (they are both in Gallery) Y4 (from studio through gallery which will then be empty) then Y3 from hall through gallery.
-In parallel we will probably take reception, then Y1 and then Y2 in series out of our normal kids club entrance and through the top gate down the “cage” passage way into the Playground, that way those children are also exiting nearest to their outdoor zones on the yards ( see plan).
-The Y6 children are in the MUGA and the reception children are on the top bank to support the floor and tray play they love to do.
+In parallel we will probably take Y1 and then Y2 and then Reception in series out of our normal kids club entrance and through the top gate down the “cage” passage way into the Playground, that way those children are also exiting nearest to their outdoor zones on the yards.
 We will use our walkie talkies to make this process smooth.

 A small snack may be offered on arrival at club or we may decide to take this outside as a picnic.
 We will start by getting all the children outside asap if weather allows, coats should be taken to avoid coming in and out of the building, this is better for the children and staff for infection control.
-We don’t envisage having children in a bubble inside and outside at the same time at first until we and the children are more familiar with routines but we hope to phase the choice between indoors and outdoors in again as the weather becomes cooler.
-As part of this trial we will start to bring children in from 4.45pm for their main snack (in reverse order from how they exited) and will secure our exits and then open the yard gate and Huntley Gate at 5pm to allow for Y4/5/6 parents to collect directly from the Gallery.
-The focus after snack from 5pm to 6pm will be indoor activities/craft, tec and table games.
+Unfortunately children in a bubble cannot be inside and outside at the same time as due to bubbles we are unable to offer free flow play, due to the complexity of moving each bubble inside and outside with out cross contamination and ensuring we have adequate staff supervision.
+As part of this new routine we will start to bring children in from 4.45pm (in reverse order from how they exited) and will secure our exits and then open the yard gate and Huntley Gate at 5pm to allow for Y4/5/6 parents to collect directly from the Gallery.
+The focus from 5pm to 6pm will be indoor activities/craft, tec and table games.

 Bubbles and Zones (inside and out)

-- At breakfast club Jack will be temporary Zone Lead Cover so if a Lead is absent (not a confirmed Covid-19 case as the whole year bubble would be isolating anyway) he can step in.
-At afterschool Emma Thackery will be Zone Lead Cover and will also lead the search for children who do not turn up who we are expecting.
+- At afterschool Emma Thackery will be Zone Lead Cover and will also lead the search for children who do not turn up who we are expecting.

 - Although the Zone Leader is responsible for all the staff and children in the zone, they will be located with one of the bubbles in that zone and that will remain the same, except if there is an emergency where the welfare of a child in the other bubble in that room takes priority.
 There will be an additional members of staff in the other Bubble in that zone to allow for this.

-- The Zone Leader will be responsible for ensuring all zone staff sign in and out and the time sheets for their Zone are given to Ian the Monday following week (72 hour rule).
+- The Zone Leader will be responsible for ensuring all zone staff sign in and out and the time sheets for their Zone are given to Natalie and Emma the Monday following week (72 hour rule).

 - The Zone Leader will be responsible for check in and out of the children and for delivery to the classroom and collection of children from the classroom ( for reception, Y1 and Y2 only) using lists in the normal way.